 I remember touring Beta Theta Pi a few years ago.
-It was over Arts Fest in 2013, and I had been invited along with some other members of The Nittany Valley Society to see inside the new crown jewel of Penn State’s fraternity system.
+It was over Arts Fest in 2013, and I had been invited along with some others to see inside the new crown jewel of Penn State’s fraternity system.

 An alum had contributed a huge sum of $6+ million to entirely renovating the historic fraternity basically from floor to ceiling and now that it was in physically excellent shape, Penn State administrators had been making a show of the place and talking on their website, their magazines, and everywhere in between about what a model Beta would be for fraternities.
 Beta had cameras throughout for monitoring conduct in its public spaces.
 It had a house mother to help regulate basic administration of the property.
 It had a working relationship with Schreyer Honors College, if I remember correctly—or at least a minimum GPA requirement and other superlative standards for membership.
 And it had been reformed as a dry chapter.

 It was a lovely story, and one I was tempted to believe.
 If anything could work to pull Greek life away from the worst stereotypes of Animal House culture, maybe it was Penn State’s effort with Beta.
 I took some photos during my tour of the house that summer: